vtexdocs/dev-portal-content/docs/vtex-io/Reference/concepts/vtex-io-documentation-builders.md

 We currently work with several builders that simplify app development by making each part of an app's responsibilities clear and well separated.
 Check our [list of builders](#list-of-builders).

-> ℹ In order to use all our builders, you need `vtex.builder-hub@0.293.4` or newer [installed](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-usage#installing-an-app) in your account.
+> ℹ To use VTEX builders, ensure that you have `vtex.builder-hub@0.293.4` or a newer version [installed](https://developers.vtex.com/docs/guides/vtex-io-documentation-vtex-io-cli-usage#installing-an-app) in your account.

 ## Implementation example